 Millions of people each year enjoy adult beverages in social or private settings; according to the National Institute on Alcohol Abuse and Alcoholism, 87 percent of the adult population reported drinking at some point in their lives.
-While alcohol isn’t an addiction or abuse issue for many of those people, a large portion of Americans suffer from alcohol abuse disorder.
+While alcohol isn’t an addiction or abuse issue for many of those people, and thus alcohol detox is not needed, a large portion of Americans suffer from alcohol abuse disorder.
 The NIAAA notes that in 2014 alone, as many as 16.3 million adults in the United States were dealing with alcohol abuse or addiction.

 Alcohol is a legal substance when used responsibly by adults, and it’soften accepted in social and family circles.
 This acceptance can help support a rising addiction because individuals might being using alcohol in social settings or relying on a glass of wine to unwind on Friday evenings, but that use develops into more frequent drinking.
 When alcohol use becomes regular and you require it to relax or function on a daily basis, you’ve crossed into dependency and abuse situations.

 The reasons people avoid seeking professional treatment for alcohol addiction are numerous.
 You might avoid treatment because:

 - You’re worried about what friends and family might say

 - You believe seeking detox and rehab treatment could impact your career or other opportunities

 - Stopping alcohol use leads to uncomfortable and painful withdrawals that you fear dealing with